riptydeco/stravashackpost/README.md

 The process will load stored information from files, such as the Strava API URLs list, file locations list, client information, and the current access token.
 The stored access token is loaded after the Authentication step above, to ensure the credentials retrieved are current.
 In addition, basic information such as the current date, and resulting dates for start and end dates of the current week, month, and year are derived.

 ## Athelete Data
 The process will call the Athlete API to get athlete information such as name, age, location, weight, and FTP.
 A rider's power-to-weight ratio, measured in watts/kilogram, will be calculated and checked against the most recently stored data.
-If a change in FTP is detected, the new information is added to the FTP history file, and the year-to-date change in both FTP and W/kg is calculated and included in the output.
+If a change in FTP is detected, the new information is added to the FTP history file, and the year-to-date change in both FTP and W/kg is calculated and included in the output.  **Note:** FTP and weight changes must be manually entered into your profile on Strava.com in order for this function to recognize the change.
+I am not aware of traing applications which update this information on an athlete's behalf, but if they do then this function will see the change.

 ## Activity List
 The Activities API is called, and all activities for the current year are retrieved by passing an "after" timestamp of midnight on January 1st.